Sam Morris / Las Vegas Sun

 Centennial’s transcendent gang-tackling ability was apparent from the beginning.
 The Bulldogs stuffed the Panthers on the opening drive of the game, forcing a punt after six plays.

 Senior Brandan Harley fielded the punt and took off 62 yards for a touchdown.
-He especially relished the chance of finding the end zone after he mostly stayed out of it in a summer spent having to practice after the Centennial defense.
+He especially relished the chance of finding the end zone after he mostly stayed out of it in a summer spent having to practice against the Centennial defense.

 “They shut us out on offense,” Harley said.
 “We get chewed out because they’re so good.
 We can’t move the ball on them, but tonight showed how good they are.”